NadaAzzzam/front-end-interview-questions/README.md

     AOT(Ahead-of-Time) compilation: The application compiles during the build time.

 ## 3. what is SPA?
+    In the SPA, the whole page is not reloaded every time, only every time the view will be change.

+    So when you load the application for the first time, not all the pages from the server will be rendered...
+It's only index.html that loads when you load the application.

+    Advantages of SPA:

+    -No page flicker.
+Native application feel.

+    -Client-side routing and data rendering on the client side.

+    -Data from server is in JSON format.

+## 4. Why prioritize TypeScript over JavaScript in Angular?
+    TypeScript is a superset of Javascript as it is Javascript + Types or extra features like typecasting for variables, annotations, variable scope and much more.
+The typescript is designed in a way to overcome Javascript shortcomings like typecasting of variables, classes, decorators, variable scope and many more.
+Moreover, Typescript is purely object-oriented programming that offers a "Compiler" that can convert to Javascript-equivalent code.

+## 5.Question: Describe the MVVM architecture?

+   ( Model- View - ViewModel )
+    The architecture allows the children to have reference through observables and not directly to their parents.

+    Model: It represents the data and the business logic of an application, or we may say it contains the structure of an entity.

+    View: View is a visual layer of the application, and so consists of the UI Code(in Angular- HTML template of a component.).
+It sends the user action to the ViewModel but does not get the response back directly.
+It has to subscribe to the observables which ViewModel exposes to it to get the response.

+    ViewModel: It is an abstract layer of the application and acts as a bridge between the View and Model(business logic).
+View and ViewModel are connected with data-binding so, any change in the View the ViewModel takes note and changes the data inside the Model.
+## 6. What are Lifecycle hooks in Angular?
+Explain some life cycles hooks?
+    -ngOnChanges( ): This method is called whenever one or more input properties of the component changes.
+The hook receives a SimpleChanges object containing the previous and current values of the property.

+    -ngOnInit( ): This hook gets called once, after the ngOnChanges hook.

+    It initializes the component and sets the input properties of the component.

+    -ngDoCheck( ): It gets called after ngOnChanges and ngOnInit and is used to detect and act on changes that cannot be detected by Angular.

+    We can implement our change detection algorithm in this hook.

+    -ngAfterContentInit( ): It gets called after the first ngDoCheck hook.
+This hook responds after the content gets projected inside the component.

+    -ngAfterContentChecked( ): It gets called after ngAfterContentInit and every subsequent ngDoCheck.
+It responds after the projected content is checked.

+    -ngAfterViewInit( ): It responds after a component's view, or a child component's view is initialized.

+    -ngAfterViewChecked( ): It gets called after ngAfterViewInit, and it responds after the component's view, or the child component's view is checked.

+    -ngOnDestroy( ): It gets called just before Angular destroys the component.
+This hook can be used to clean up the code and detach event handlers.

+## 7.Question: Explain Dependency Injection?
+    Dependency injection is an application design pattern that is implemented by Angular and forms the core concepts of Angular.

+    Dependencies in Angular are services which have a functionality.
+Various components and directives in an application can need these functionalities of the service.
+Angular provides a smooth mechanism by which these dependencies are injected into components and directives.

+## 8. what is Observables?
+    observable is a stream that allows passing of more than one event.
+A callback is made for each event in an observable.

+## 9.Question: What is SPA (Single Page Application) in Angular?
+Contrast SPA technology with traditional web technology?

+    Answer: In the SPA technology, only a single page, which is index.HTML, is maintained although the URL keeps on changing.
+Unlike traditional web technology, SPA technology is faster and easy to develop as well.

+    In conventional web technology, as soon as a client requests a webpage, the server sends the resource.
+However, when again the client requests for another page, the server responds again with sending the requested resource.
+The problem with this technology is that it requires a lot of time.

+## 10. What is the process called by which TypeScript code is converted into JavaScript code?
+    Answer: It is called Transpiling.
+Even though TypeScript is used for writing code in Angular applications, it gets internally transpiled into equivalent JavaScript.

+## 11. What is ViewEncapsulation and how many ways are there do to do it in Angular?
+    ViewEncapsulation determines whether the styles defined in a particular component will affect the entire application or not.
+Angular supports 3 types of ViewEncapsulation:

+    Emulated – Styles used in other HTML spread to the component Native – Styles used in other HTML doesn’t spread to the component None – Styles defined in a component are visible to all components of the application

+## 12. Why prioritize TypeScript over JavaScript in Angular?
+     TypeScript is a superset of Javascript as it is Javascript + Types or extra features like typecasting for variables, annotations, variable scope and much more.
+     The typescript is designed in a way to overcome Javascript shortcomings like typecasting of variables, classes, decorators, variable scope and many more.
+Moreover, Typescript is purely object-oriented programming that offers a "Compiler" that can convert to Javascript-equivalent code.

+## 13. Question: State some advantages of Angular over other frameworks.

+    Out of box Features: Several built-in features like routing, state management, rxjs library, and HTTP services are straight out of the box services provided by Angular.
+So, one does not need to look for the above-stated features separately.

+    Declarative UI: Angular uses HTML to render the UI of an application as it is a declarative language and is much easier to use than JavaScript.

+    Long-term Google Support: Google plans to stick with Angular and further scale up its ecosystem as it has offered its long term support to Angular.

+## 14.what is ivy?

+    Ivy is the standard engine for rendering your content.

+    With Ivy, you can compile components more independently of each other.
+This improves development times since recompiling an application will only involve compiling the components that changed.

+## 15.what is angular universal?

+    There are three main reasons to create a Universal version of your application (Server-Side Rendering).
+    -Facilitate web crawlers through
+    -search engine optimization (SEO)
+    -Improve performance on mobile and low-powered devices -Show the first page quickly with a first-contentful paint (FCP)

+## 16. what is PWA or service worker?
+    the Angular service worker follows these guidelines:

+    -Caching an application is like installing a native application.
+The application is cached as one unit, and all files update together.

+    -A running application continues to run with the same version of all files.
+It does not suddenly start receiving cached files from a newer version, which are likely incompatible.

+    -When users refresh the application, they see the latest fully cached version.
+New tabs load the latest cached code.

+    -Updates happen in the background, relatively quickly after changes are published.
+The previous version of the application is served until an update is installed and ready.
+    The service worker conserves bandwidth when possible.
+Resources are only downloaded if they've changed.

+## **RXJS**

+## 1.What is RxJS?
+    "Reactive Extensions for JavaScript", a library for reactive Streams which can be used to deal with asynchronous data streams and events.

+    RxJS uses JavaScript reactive programming.

+## 2.Q: What is Stream?
+    "A stream refers to values of data overtime"

+## 3.What is Observable?
+    "Observable represents the idea of an invokable collection of future values or events."

+    In RxJS, you model asynchronous data streams using observable sequences Or just called observables, too.
+    An Observable is an object that over time and asynchronously emits multiple data values (data stream).

+## 4.What is the difference between an observable and a promise?
+    Promise:
+    A Promise emits a single event at the completion or failure of an async operation. promise emits a single value
+    A promise is Not Lazy A Promise cannot be cancelled

+    Observable:
+    An observer is like a stream and allows you to pass at least zero or more events where the callback is needed for each event.
+    Observable is favored over Promise, it can emits multiple values over a time.
+    The "Observable" is cold.
+It's not called until we're registered to it.
+    You may cancel an Observable with the unsubscribe() method Observable provides a lot of efficient operators like map, foreach, filter, reduce, retry, retryWhen etc.

 ## **DEVOPS QUESTIONS**

 ## 1. What is Devops?